UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletions-of-metric-spaces.lagda.md

       ( pseudometric-Metric-Space M)
 ```

-### The isometry from a metric space to its Cauchy pseudocompletion
+### The unit isometry from a metric space to its Cauchy pseudocompletion

 ```agda
 module _